stefanos87/container-kubernetes-tutorials/3-docker_volumes/README.md

 ## Application demo scenario
 Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.

+A *Dockerfile* is also provided to build and run the application as a Docker container.

+Once the Docker image is built, run a Docker container with the following standard Docker run command, where */tmp/upload* is a folder inside the Docker container filesystem:

+**docker run -it --name robipozzi/rpozzi-restaurants -p 8083:8082 -e UPLOAD_DIR=/tmp/upload -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.2**

+Explore application behavior by opening a web browser with URL *http://localhost:8083* and doing the following steps:
+1. upload some files

 ## Automation scripts available
 The following scripts are provided for convenience:
 * *docker-build.sh* - it can be launched to build the Docker image; the script removes the Docker image and re-builds it.
-* *docker-run-no-volume.sh* endpoint - it can be launched to run Docker container locally with no Docker volumes attached [TODO].
+* *docker-run-no-volume.sh* endpoint - it can be launched to run Docker container locally with no Docker volumes attached.
-* *docker-run-with-volume.sh* endpoint - it can be launched to run Docker container locally with Docker volumes attached [TODO].
+* *docker-run-with-volume.sh* endpoint - it can be launched to run Docker container locally with Docker volumes attached.
 * *docker-push.sh* - it can be launched to push the Docker image to Docker Hub.
 You will need to modify *$DOCKER_IMAGE* parameter in *setenv.sh* appropriately to push to the correct Docker Hub repository.

 All the relevant parameters are externalized and can be changed in *setenv.sh* script.